flohil/wdio-workflo/docs/list.md

 ### State Retrieval Functions

-State retrieval functions of the `PageElementList` class fulfil the same purpose as those of the `PageElement` class: They retrieve the values of a certain attribute of HTML elements mapped by `PageElement` instances from the website.
+State retrieval functions of the `PageElementList` class fulfil the same purpose as those of the `PageElement` class: For each `PageElement` instance managed by the list, they retrieve the value of a certain attribute of the HTML element that is wrapped by `PageElement` from the website.

 However, since a `PageElementList` manages a collection of `PageElement` instances, the state retrieval functions defined on the `PageElementList` class do not return